 What are ulcers?

-Ulcers are sores in the stomach lining or in the first section of the small intestine (the duodenum,) caused by an imbalance of digestive fluids in the stomach and the duodenum.
-While abdominal pain is the most common symptom of ulcers, many ulcers produce no obvious symptoms.
+Ulcers are sores in the stomach lining or in the first section of the small intestine (the duodenum) caused by an imbalance of digestive fluids in the stomach and the duodenum.
+Abdominal pain is the most common symptom of ulcers, though many ulcers produce no obvious symptoms.
 Ulcers that bleed into the gastrointestinal tract may cause black stool, sometimes with a tar-like appearance.
-Ulcers are usually successfully treated without surgery, and successful treatment may also prevent new ulcers from forming.
-Treatment methods may include:

-- Special diet
+- Special diet.

-- Medications that neutralize gastric acid, or reduce the secretion of gastric acid
+- Medications that neutralize gastric acid, or reduce the secretion of gastric acid.

-- Medications that strengthen gastric acid resistance in the stomach and the duodenum
+- Medications that strengthen gastric acid resistance in the stomach and the duodenum.